-In 2016, after announcing shocking high-density proposals for Waterloo Estate, the NSW Government promised to go back to the drawing board and work with our communities on plans for Waterloo.
+In 2016, after announcing their first shocking high-density proposal for Waterloo Estate, the NSW Government promised to go back to the drawing board and work with our communities on plans for Waterloo.

 In August 2018, they released three more proposals – all tripling the density of the already dense development.
 A ‘preferred masterplan’ was released in January 2019.